djwendo/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
+This LHL project involved inheriting code and tackling missing features and squashing bugs to build a stronger (though still not commercially viable) product.

 ## Final Product